Gabriela Mate, Project Manager at HTEC

 Steps of the Development Path

 Regardless of the scope of the project, there are steps that should be followed in every product development path.
-The most of them are given below.
+Most of them are given below.

 - What problem is the application/product trying to solve?